Photograph of César Moro buried up to his head in sand

-Photograph of César Moro buried up to his head in sand, ca. 1935.
+Photograph of César Moro buried up to his head in sand, ca. 1935, unknown photographer.
 César Moro papers.
-Getty Research Institute, 980029, box 1, folder 20
+The Getty Research Institute, 980029, box 1, folder 20

 Born Alfredo Quíspez Asín in Lima, Peru, he changed his name to César Moro at the age of 20 after a character by author Ramón Gómez de la Serna.
 Having studied French in Lima, Moro left for Paris in 1925 to pursue dance and art, but art and poetry became his main interests, and he exhibited in collective shows in Brussels in 1926 and in Paris in 1927.
 He entered into the exchange of ideas and art with the likes of André Breton, Paul Éluard, Benjamin Péret, and, outside the surrealist group, Henri and Simone Jannot.